Study warns of high risk of health problems in pugs

 Other health problems that pugs are prone to are narrow nostrils, canine corneal ulcer, infections in the skin folds, obesity, skin allergies and demodectic mange.
 Research further suggests that most of these problems are a predisposition due to the pug’s extreme body shape.

 Dan O’Neill, associate professor at RVC and lead author of the study, points out that, “while popular, we know that several conditions are linked to traits in pugs that humans find ‘cute’.
-Now it’s time we focus on the animal health instead of choosing which dog the tutor want. “
+Now it’s time to focus on the animal’s health rather than choosing which dog the owner wants.”

 The President of the British Veterinary Association Justine Shotton adds that the findings were shocking but not surprising to the scientific community: “Veterinary teams see pugs in cases like this on a daily scale in the UK.
 The study clearly demonstrates how extreme traits compromise the well-being of pugs.”